-Internships and work placements often get bad press.
-Are they a beneficial experience for both Employers and graduates, or potentially unethical exploitation?
-Here we look at what they offer (and what they should offer!) in more detail.
+Internships and work experience placements can often get bad press, so we look at whether they are a beneficial experience for both Employers and the interns, or unethical exploitation!
+We also look at what they offer (and what they should offer!) in more detail.

-In a report by The Sutton Trust at the end of 2018, they found that in the previous two years, 56% of internships didn’t receive a wage.
+A previous report by The Sutton Trust at the end of 2018, found that in the previous two years, 56% of internships were unpaid.
 In particular, in the media industry, 86% were unpaid.

 They’re called various things but they can be basically classified as:

-- Work experience placements (either organised or unofficial) while you’re at school, which will generally be unpaid and for short periods of time
+- Work experience placements (either organised or unofficial) – while you’re at school/college and which will generally be unpaid and for short periods of time

-- Work placements (or Placement Years, Industrial Placements, Sandwich Year) – official placements that are part of a degree (or other further education) course, which often last for an academic year and usually provide a salary/wage
+- Work Placements (or Placement Years, Industrial Placements, Sandwich Years) – official placements that are part of a Degree (or other further education) course, which often last for an academic year and usually provide a salary/wage

 - There are also unpaid ‘work trials’ - which are common in the hospitality and retail industries - and these can be unpaid, but only in certain circumstances.
 You can read our advice about unpaid work trials here.